zealair12/TumorAI/README.md

 # 🧠 TumorAI: Brain Tumor Segmentation & Reporting System

-TumorAI is a streamlined, showcase-ready diagnostic tool that performs tumor segmentation on brain MRI slices using deep learning.
+TumorAI is a streamlined diagnostic tool that performs tumor segmentation on brain MRI slices using deep learning.
 It visualizes tumor structures, generates clinical-style reports, and sends automatic alerts to professional channels such as Slack.
-This project was designed and implemented for the Vanderbilt AI Showcase with emphasis on innovation, automation, and medical impact.
+This project was designed and implemented with emphasis on innovation, automation, and medical impact.

 ---